IR35 is the name given to a set of anti avoidance tax provisions relevant to anyone working via a Personal Service Company (PSC).

 - We are happy to review contracts pre-signature or at a draft stage, but if you require them reviewing again once signed, then there is a further charge.

 - Our contract reviews are not a full legal review of the contract; they consider IR35 matters only, and no liability is accepted for general legal issues in the contract or advice thereto.

 - We normally aim to turn around reviews within one week.

 - We cannot commit to reviewing contracts to a set pre signature deadline.
-Contract reviews are a specialist service, and due to staff holidays the service may not always be available – in such circumstances contract reviews are available from other sources.
+Contract reviews are a specialist service and we need to allocate the correct staff resources.

 - Part of a contract review is looking at the Agent to Client contract, where there is an Agent involved.
 HMRC will request this in the event of a IR35 review, and have legal powers to obtain it from the Agent / Client.
 Its therefore important to consider this as part of any review.
 Any commercially sensitive pricing / margin information can be redacted.

 We have over 30 years experience in the sector, pre dating IR35.
 We probably have a longer experience than any other UK accounting firm on IR35 matters, given we started advising clients within hours of the original 1998 press release.